alexraskin/figurine-shell/README.md

 The script installs the Figurine package, which displays ASCII art text in your terminal.
 The script downloads the Figurine package, installs it, and configures it to display a greeting message when you log in to your shell.

+> [!NOTE]
+> The script will install the `amd64` version of the Figurine package.
+If you are using a different architecture, you can change the download URL in the script to match your system.

 ## Prerequisites

 - Linux OS: This script is designed for Linux operating systems.